-"Marvel's Daredevil" grabbed my interest in the first four episodes.
+"Marvel's Daredevil" on Netflix grabbed my interest in the first four episodes.

 By episodes 9 through 11, I was hooked.